codemile/Prometheus/README.md

 		};
 	}

-To create a new object, use the `new` statement to instantiate an `object`:
+To create a new object, use the `new` keyword to instantiate an `object`:

 	var f = new Foo("The title");
 	f.DoStuff();